Summary

 Contract relationships:

-Documents: A101®, Owner/Contractor Agreement—Stipulated Sum; A102™, Owner/Contractor Agreement—Cost of the Work Plus a Fee, with GMP; A103™, Owner/Contractor Agreement—Cost of the Work Plus a Fee, No GMP; A104™, Abbreviated Owner/Contractor Agreement; A201®, General Conditions of the Contract for Construction; A310™, Bid Bond; A312™, Performance Bond/Payment Bond; A401™, Contractor/Subcontractor Agreement; A105™, Owner/Contractor Agreement; B101™, Owner/Architect Agreement; B103™, Owner/Architect Agreement—Complex Project; B104™, Abbreviated Owner/Architect Agreement; B105™, Owner/Architect Agreement; C103™, Owner/Consultant Agreement; and C401™, Architect/Consultant Agreement.
+Documents: A101®, Owner/Contractor Agreement—Stipulated Sum; A102™, Owner/Contractor Agreement—Cost of the Work Plus a Fee, with GMP; A103™, Owner/Contractor Agreement—Cost of the Work Plus a Fee, No GMP; A104™, Abbreviated Owner/Contractor Agreement; A201®, General Conditions of the Contract for Construction; A310™, Bid Bond; A312™, Performance Bond/Payment Bond; A313™, Warranty Bond; A401™, Contractor/Subcontractor Agreement; A105™, Owner/Contractor Agreement; B101™, Owner/Architect Agreement; B103™, Owner/Architect Agreement—Complex Project; B104™, Abbreviated Owner/Architect Agreement; C103™, Owner/Consultant Agreement; and C401™, Architect/Consultant Agreement; C402™, Standard Form of Agreement Between Architect and Consultant for Special Services.

 * A104/A105 and B104/B105 are intended to be used for smaller projects or projects of limited scope.
 A104 and A105 combine the owner/contractor agreement with abbreviated General Conditions.
 If C401 and A401 are used with B104 and A104, appropriate modifications should be made with the assistance of insurance and legal counsel.